umegbewe/kubectl-multilog/README.md

 Stream tailed logs from multiple kubernetes pods
 CLI tool for real-time streaming of logs from multiple Kubernetes pods.

-It allows users to monitor logs across multiple containers across mulitple pod in a kubernetes cluster, with options for tailing and filtering, useful for debugging purposes.
+It allows users to monitor logs across containers, across pods and kubernetes clusters, with options for tailing and filtering, useful for debugging purposes.

 ## Features
 * Real-time streaming of logs from selected pods and containers.
+* Fetch logs across multiple clusters
 * Color-coding to differentiate logs from different pods/containers.
 * ~~Fetch logs based on timestamps (sinceSeconds or sinceTime).~~
 * Supports logs from init containers.